Fremantle Stuff > Buildings > Pensioner Barracks. See also: Pensioner Barracks Perth

-The Barracks, South Terrace, 1853, was built to house the ex-soldiers, the Enrolled Pensioner Force, who were assigned to guard the convicts on the ships when transportation started in 1850.
+The Barracks, South Terrace, 1853, was built to house the Enrolled Pensioner Force, ex-soldiers who were assigned to guard convicts on the ships when transportation started in 1850.

 The building in the background is not the Pensioners Barracks in South Terrace (1853-1950s).
 It seems likely, or at least possible, that it is the Married Quarters section of the Sappers Barracks, which were on the corner of Henderson and Queen (formerly Doonan) Streets.
 See the Convict Establishment page for a map showing where this was.